Malaria vaccine: History

-Individuals who are exposed to the parasite in endemic countries develop acquired immunity against disease and death.
-Such immunity does not, however prevent malarial infection; immune individuals often harbour asymptomatic parasites in their blood.
-This does, however, imply that it is possible to create an immune response that protects against the harmful effects of the parasite.

 Research shows that if immunoglobulin is taken from immune adults, purified, and then given to individuals who have no protective immunity, some protection can be gained.

 Irradiated mosquitoes

 In 1967, it was reported that a level of immunity to the Plasmodium berghei parasite could be given to mice by exposing them to sporozoites that had been irradiated by x-rays.
 Subsequent human studies in the 1970s showed that humans could be immunized against Plasmodium vivax and Plasmodium falciparum by exposing them to the bites of significant numbers of irradiated mosquitos.

 From 1989 to 1999, eleven volunteers recruited from the United States Public Health Service, United States Army, and United States Navy were immunized against Plasmodium falciparum by the bites of 1001–2927 mosquitoes that had been irradiated with 15,000 rads of gamma rays from a Co-60 or Cs-137 source.
 This level of radiation is sufficient to attenuate the malaria parasites so that, while they can still enter hepatic cells, they cannot develop into schizonts nor infect red blood cells.
-Over a span of 42 weeks, 24 of 26 tests on the volunteers showed that they were protected from malaria.
+Over 42 weeks, 24 of 26 tests on the volunteers showed that they were protected from malaria.